Axia-Tech/AXIA-wiki/docs/learn/learn-governance.md

 slug: ../learn-governance
 ---

-AXIACoin uses a sophisticated governance mechanism that allows it to evolve gracefully overtime at the ultimate behest of its assembled stakeholders.
+AXIA uses a sophisticated governance mechanism that allows it to evolve gracefully overtime at the ultimate behest of its assembled stakeholders.
 The stated goal is to ensure that the majority of the stake can always command the network.